Concussions in sport: Women in sport

 Numerous reports have indicated that female athletes suffer more concussions than male athletes.
 A December 2008 report states that 29,167 female high school soccer players in the United States suffered from concussions in 2005, compared to 20,929 male players.
 In high school basketball, 12,923 girls suffered from concussions while only 3,823 boys did.
 Girls also sustained more concussions in softball, compared to boys in baseball.
 Female athletes also had longer recovery times than males, and also had lower scores on visual memory tests.
 Girls also have longer recovery times for concussions, which may be due to a greater rate of blood flow in the brain.

 Women's ice hockey was reported as one of the most dangerous sports in the NCAA, with a concussion rate of 2.72 per 1,000 player hours.
 Even though men's ice hockey allows body checking, while women's ice hockey does not, the rate of concussions for men is 46% lower, at 1.47 per 1,000 player hours.
 College football also has lower concussion rates than women's hockey, with a rate of 2.34 per 1,000.

 Women's basketball is one of the women's sports with the highest risks of getting a concussion.
 Women have a greater risk of getting a concussion by dribbling/ball handling rather than defending.
 Also it was found that female college basketball players typically receive concussions during games rather than practices.

+Studies have also linked long-term cognitive effects in women's sports as a result of repeated concussions.
+A cross-sectional study demonstrated women's professional football players with a past of multiple concussions that struggled with attention-related neurocognitive functions.